Arthritis Care

 Is There a Cure?
 Exploring Arthritis Treatments

 “Is arthritis curable?” is the million-dollar question.
 Sadly, it’s more ‘no’ than ‘maybe.’
-But, like a persistent salesperson, science keeps knocking on the door of possibility.
+But, like a persistent salesperson, science keeps knocking on the door of possibility to help those experiencing joint pain.

-Current treatments focus more on managing symptoms and improving joint function.
+While there is no cure, treatments aim to manage symptoms and prevent pain from worsening and still allows you to perform your everyday activities.
+Current treatments focus more on managing symptoms and improving joint function to help strengthen muscles and decreased the tendency of broken bones.
 Think of it as constantly upgrading your body’s software to keep up with the times.

 Specialized Care: Treating Arthritis in Knees